 There is no cost for creating the project specifications document; however, there are costs to determine elements within the specifications, such as permit procurement services, building and mechanical systems design, and selection services.
 These fees are detailed in our project development agreement.

-After plans and specifications are completed, we will produce a detailed proposal and fixed price for your project.
+After plans and specifications are completed, we will produce a detailed contract proposal for your project.
 Once executed, this proposal becomes the construction contract.

 There is no cost for our preparation of our contract proposal.